yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 Each work item should contain the following information:
 * Task to be performed
 * User story (or stories) that this task relates to
-* Team member responsible for completing the task
+* Team member {primarily} sponsible for completing the task
 * T-shirt size estimate of how long will be needed to complete the task, using the following buckets:
     * Small: Can likely be completed by one team member in one sitting of less than 3-4 hours
     * Medium: Likely to require involvement of multiple team members, over the course of 1-2 days